Shruti-Mahato/PythonProject/README.md

      Enter q to exit
 Enter your Option
 ```
-For Option 1, Just display all the employee details (Same as Option 1 above and hence should call the same function)
+For Option 1, Just display all the employee details (Same as Option 1 above and hence should call the same function). <br>
-For Option 2, Prompt for Designation, and display details of all the employee with that designation
+For Option 2, Prompt for Designation, and display details of all the employee with that designation. <br>
 if designation is “All”, then display details of all the employees (Optional: sorted by Designation when “All”)